alpinedev51/alpinedev51/README.md

 <h3 align="center">:point_right: Current Studies and Interests</h3>

 - 🌱 Passionate about information security, data science, math, and full stack engineering.
-- 🌳 Interested in projects that use data science for various applications in information security such as anomaly detection, adversarial machine learning, and behavior analytics.
+- 🌳 Interested in projects that use data science for various applications in information security such as anomaly detection, adversarial machine learning, building SIEM tools, and behavior analytics.

 ---
 I have experience with: